 The IRS puts forward numerous limits on the interest amount that you can deduct annually on your tax return.
 Here are the limits for the mortgage tax deduction:

-• Beginning in 2018, the deductible interest for new loans is limited to the main amount of $750,000.
-The loans from before December 16, 2017, or under a contract that closes before April 1, 2018, adhere to the old rules for tax years before 2018.
+- Beginning in 2018, the deductible interest for new loans is limited to the main amount of $750,000.
+Loans made before December 16, 2017, or under a contract that closes before April 1, 2018, are subject to the old rules for tax years before 2018.

-• The limitation is cut in half if you are married and filing separately.
-These limits are progressive for all your mortgage debt on both residences.
+- The limitation is cut in half if you are married and filing separately.
+These limits apply to all your mortgage debt on both residences.
 For instance, if you are single and hold an $800,000 mortgage on your primary residence.
 Also, have a $400,000 mortgage on your summer residence.
 Then, you could subtract only the interest on the first $1 million.
 For tax years before 2018, both loans individually fall under the $1,000,000 limit.

 What are Mortgage Discount Points?